 More about Bukit Bintang Kuala Lumpur

 Massage parlours have mushroomed across the whole neighbourhood and in the evening you will be approached by a number of people carrying posters for various massage services.
 These parlours are quite popular with tourists from all backgrounds.
-Pimps do not hesitate approaching single men and high-class escorts and prostitutes operate through these pimps on the side street.
-This is one of the many attractions that bring tourist to Bukit Bintang in Kuala Lumpur.
+Pimps do not hesitate to approach single men and high-class escorts and prostitutes operate through these pimps on the side street.
+This is one of the many attractions that bring tourists to Bukit Bintang in Kuala Lumpur.

 Jalan Alor is the heart of all tourist activities in the city including massage parlours and restaurants.
 The street spring into action as the sun goes down with roadside restaurants open serving a wide range of Malaysian cuisine all through the night.
 You must try charcoal chicken wings and satay sticks at Restoran Wang Ah Wah ( 9 Jalan Alor), located at the beginning of the street.
 Restoran Beh brothers serve Thai Seafood dishes.
 This is probably one of the best chicken wings I have tried in Kuala Lumpur.